-(Optional First Exercise to Follow Video Training Segment #1 - Especially Gentle On-ramp) Karl D. Lehman, M.D., Immanuel Approach Basic Training Videos
+(Practice Exercise to Follow Video Training Segment #1)

-A. Examples of positive memories:
+Karl D. Lehman, M.D., Immanuel Approach Basic Training Videos

-- Holding one of your children as a newborn baby - Some other particularly beautiful experience with one of your children - A favorite family Christmas memory - Playing with a favorite pet - An especially positive time with friends - Some beautiful nature experience (visit National Parks to collect these!) - Thoroughly enjoying your favorite meal/dish/food. - B. Multiple memories to build momentum.
+- A. Examples of non-God positive memories: For this exercise, the recipient will start with a positive memory that does not (initially) include perception of God's presence.
+The examples below can be helpful in finding a non-God positive memory. - Holding one of your children as a newborn baby - Some other particularly beautiful experience with one of your children - A favorite family Christmas memory - Playing with a favorite pet - An especially positive time with friends - Some beautiful nature experience (visit National Parks to collect these!) - Thoroughly enjoying your favorite meal/dish/food. - B. Multiple memories to build momentum.
 Appreciation momentum builds as one works with several positive memories in succession.
 If the recipient gets stuck in particularly intense negative emotions when working with traumatic memories later in this training series, it will be very valuable to have several memories available because this will provide an especially strong positive memory and appreciation safety net.
-Therefore, it is important for the recipient to use new memories each time they do the positive-memory-appreciation step in the next several exercises, so that they develop a generous (as opposed to just adequate) collection of positive memories.
-Also, if there is time it is ideal to do several laps with this positive-memory-appreciation exercise so that each recipient can gather even more positive memories. - C. Take notes for safety net coaching: Later in this training series, if the recipient gets really stuck in a bad place when they are working with trauma, you will need to provide detailed, extended safety-net coaching you will need to help them get back to their positive memories by reminding them of the specific details of their positive memories and then encouraging them to recall and describe these details again.
+Therefore, it is important for the recipient to use new memories each time they do the positive-memory-appreciation step in the next several exercises, so that they develop an adequate collection of positive memories. - C. Take notes for safety net coaching: Later in the seminar, if the recipient gets really stuck in a bad place when they are working with trauma, you will need to provide detailed, extended safety-net coaching you will need to help them get back to their positive memories by reminding them of the specific details of their positive memories and then encouraging them to recall and describe these details again.
 So both the facilitator and observer should take brief notes on the pages provided for collecting positive memories (the recipient should also make brief notes after the exercise).
 Come up with a one or two-word label for each memory, and then also note down a few words to help you remember details you would use as reminders/prompts for implementing the safety net. - D. Confidentiality: The other people in your practice group will share poignant, personal, sensitive, vulnerable details in the context of these exercises.
 It is very important that you not share any of the details from others' sessions without their permission.
-If recipients share poignant, beautiful material that you would like to be able to share with others, please ask their permission. - E. Practice groups should stay the same (if at all possible): When we get to the final two exercises, if a recipient gets stuck in intense negative emotions and needs rigorous coaching to help them get back to their positive memories and appreciation, it is very helpful for the other members of their exercise group to know the details of several of their positive memories (from being with them in the previous exercises where they described these details).
+If recipients share poignant, beautiful material that you would like to be able to share with others, please ask their permission. - E. Practice groups should stay the same (if at all possible): When we get to the final two exercises, if the recipient gets stuck in intense negative emotions and needs rigorous coaching to help them get back to their positive memories and appreciation, it is very helpful for the other members of their exercise group to know the details of several of their positive memories (from being with them in the previous exercises where they described these details).
 So it is actually fairly important for the groups to stay the same throughout the series of training exercises, if at all possible.